howl-editor/howl/site/source/doc/manual/configuration.md

 - We use [mode.configure](../api/mode.html#configure) for specifying the mode variable rather than setting it using the config object of an existing mode instance.
 This is because we don't want to load the mode unnecessarily just to set a variable.
-Using configure() instead means that it will set once the mode is loaded (or straight away should the mode already be loaded).
+Using configure() instead means that it will be set once the mode is loaded (or straight away should the mode already be loaded).

 - We use [signal.connect](../api/signal.html#connect) to add a signal handler for the `file-opened` signal, and set the indent for a certain buffer with